Mars2032/Visible-HitSensors/README.md

-# Super Mario Odyssey - Custom Layout Tool
+# Super Mario Odyssey - Visible Hit-Sensors

-This mod introduces edits to Super Mario Odyssey's HUD that allows for users to view any value added by default to the HUD for assistance in various applications.
-Its main purpose is to demonstrate the ability to modify existing BFLYTs to add Text Panes that can be targeted with the use of the function `al::setPaneString`.

-This repo contains a pre-compiled build of the current source code.
-It can be downloaded in the [Releases](https://github.com/CraftyBoss/Starlight-SMO-LayoutEditing/releases).
+Please note that the custom models do not work on console yet!

+This mod allows you to see Mario and Cappy's `HitSensors`, or hit boxes, during gameplay, as well as their positions, marked with a purple coin.
+In order for this to show anything, you'll have to edit your own stage to add in `Coin` objects with the following names (in UnitConfig):

+`pos`
+`head`
+`body`
+`foot`
+`capPos`
+`Trample`
+`SpiralTail1`
+`SpiralTail2`
+`SpiralTail3`
+`SpiralTail4`
+`SpiralTail5`

+Both `pos` and `capPos` should have a model name of `CoinPink`, while everything else should have a model name of `HitSensor`.
+An example of these objects is in the included `romfs` folder, in `CapWorldHomeStageMap.szs`, Scenario 3 (post-moon rock).

+You can toggle the visibility of Mario and Cappy by holding ZL and pressing ZR.

+A known issue currently is that if one of the objects goes too far offscreen, it will unload.
+A fix is currently being worked on.

 ## Prerequisites